ogniK5377/RPGMakerXpCustomContainer/README.md

 ### DLLs

 Dlls lets you set a new directory for where to scan for newly loaded DLLs.
 This is typically useful if you have a lot of DLLs and you want to keep your main directory clean so users can easily find where to run the game.

+### AllowOutOfFocus

+This allows the game to continue running as if the window is active.
+This means the window doesn't need to be in focus for the game to actually work

 ## Building
 Build using Visual Studio 2019